mars-project/meps/mep-0002-simplify-data-structure.md

 ### Subtask Fields

-1. Remove `subtask_name` and only `TaskProcessorActor.get_tileable_subtasks`use it currently.
+1. Remove `subtask_name` and only `TaskProcessorActor.get_tileable_subtasks` use it currently.
-2. The `task_id` can be directly generated by a global sequencer, the `stage_id` is generated by the task-level sequencer, and the `subtask_id` is generated by the stage-level sequencer.
+2. The `task_id` can be directly generated by a global sequencer, the `stage_id` is generated by a task-level sequencer, and the `subtask_id` is generated by a stage-level sequencer.
 Finally, we can compose `subtask_id` like:

     ```python
     def gen_subtask_id(task_id, stage_id, subtask_id):